EternityForest/THUNDERWARS/README.md

 * Any consistently neglected tasks?
 * What RUINOUS SYSTEMS may be affecting you at present?
 * Am I copying, taking on, or absorbing inappropriate attitudes, thoughts, or feelings from anywhere?
+* Am I getting sufficient rest or taking on unnecessary and unsustainable projects?
+* Am I engaging in any unhealthy behaviors?

 ### Spycraft Check